Dark Confinement-Deconfinement Phase Transition: A Roadmap from Polyakov Loop Models to Gravitational Waves

 The dark PYM opens novel interesting possibilities in the early universe, and here are some open questions need to be addressed elsewhere: \begin{itemize}

 \item In discussing the bubble velocity, in Sec.III, we have argued that the bubble is expanding relativistically.
-Because the SM plasma does not provide friction with the bubble, it effectively is expanding in the vacuum, tracking the runaway behavior.
-However, the dark gluonic plasma is not empty, and we may should consider the quasi particle picture.
+However, as was mentioned in the text, the dark gluonic plasma should presumably be nonperturbative, so may provide nontrivial friction during the bubble expansion.
+In this sense the present analysis might merely give an ideal prediction to the created GW signals having its maximal size.
+More precise estimates might involve a quasi particle description for the dark gluonic plasma.

 \item The universe may experience a stage of PYM dominance.
 In this scenario, the dark glueball has a relatively short lifetime, decaying away before the onset of BBN due to the proper higher dimensional operators linking the two sectors.